Canop/micromaze/README.md

 You move by tilting the microbit: your avatar moves towards the bottom.

+Right button is ON/OFF.
+Left button takes you to the initial position.

 To make the game easier (and have an introduction to the code, kids can look at [the map](micromaze.py) while playing.

 ![play](doc/play.jpg)